Gunnarguy/RAGMLCore/README.md

 ## Quick Start

-1. Clone the repo and open `RAGMLCore.xcodeproj` with Xcode 16 or newer.
+1. Clone the repo and open `OpenIntelligence.xcodeproj` with Xcode 16 or newer.
-2. Select the `RAGMLCore` target and run the app (⌘R).
+2. Select the `OpenIntelligence` target and run the app (⌘R).
 3. Head to **Settings → AI Model** and choose your primary pathway:
      - Apple Intelligence (on-device with automatic Private Cloud Compute escalation)
      - ChatGPT Extension (Apple Intelligence bridge to GPT on iOS 18.1+, user consent per query)